runamonk/HideCursor/README.md

 # HideCursor
 A simple application to hide the mouse cursor while typing.

-This only works on windows.
+.NET 4.8 and Windows 8/10/11